-The annulus of Zinn is the common insertion point of the rectus muscles and spans the superior orbital fissure.
+The annulus of Zinn is the common site of origin of the rectus muscles and spans the superior orbital fissure.
 It consists of superior and inferior tendons.
 The superior tendon is involved with the entire superior rectus muscle as well as portions of the medial rectus and lateral rectus muscles.
 The inferior tendon is involved with the inferior rectus muscle and portions of the medial rectus and lateral rectus muscles.

-The inferior rectus has a primary action of depressing the eye, causing the cornea to move inferiorly.
+The inferior rectus has a primary action of depressing the eye, causing the cornea and pupil to move inferiorly.
 The inferior rectus originates from the Annulus of Zinn and courses anteriorly and laterally along the orbital floor, making an angle of 23 degrees with the visual axis.
-This angle causes the secondary and tertiary actions of the inferior rectus muscle to be adduction and extorsion (excycloduction).
+This angle causes the secondary and tertiary actions of the inferior rectus muscle to be abduction and extorsion (excycloduction).

 Each of the extraocular muscles has a functional insertion point, which is at the closest point where the muscle first contacts the globe.
 This point forms a tangential line from the globe to the muscle origin and is known as the arc of contact.
-The inferior rectus has an arc of contact of 6.5 mm, as does the superior rectus.
+The inferior rectus inserts in the vertical meridian, approximately 6.5 mm from the limbus.

 The mesenchyme of the head, including the orbit and its structures, arise in mesoderm and neural crest cells primarily.
 The extraocular muscles originate from mesoderm, but the satellite and connective tissue of the muscle derive from neural crest cells.
 Most of the remaining connective tissue of the orbit also is derived from neural crest cells.

-The inferior rectus receives blood primarily from the muscular branches of the ophthalmic artery, with some contribution from two anterior ciliary arteries.
+The inferior rectus receives blood primarily from the inferior muscular branch of the ophthalmic artery, with secondary contribution from the infraorbital artery.
 The primary blood supply for all of the extraocular muscles are the muscular branches of the ophthalmic artery, the lacrimal artery, and the infraorbital artery.
 The two muscular branches of the ophthalmic artery are the superior and inferior muscular branches.

 Venous drainage is similar to the arterial system and empties into the superior and inferior orbital veins.
 Usually, there are a total of four vortex veins, and these are found at the lateral and medial sides of the superior and inferior rectus muscles.
 These vortex veins drain into to the orbital venous system.